MATLAB Classes Definition for Code Generation

 Although code generation support is provided for common features of classes such as properties and methods, there are a number of advanced features which are not supported, such as:

 Arrays of objects

 In MATLAB, classes can define their own versions of the

 subsindexmethods.
 Code generation does not support classes that have their own definitions of these methods.

 In MATLAB, classes have a built-in static method,

-which creates an empty array of the class.
-Code generation does not
+empty, which creates an empty array of the class.
+Code generation does not support this method.

 The following MATLAB handle class methods: